webpack/webpack-cli/packages/webpack-scaffold/README.md

 this.configuration.myScaffold.webpackOptions.output.sourcePrefix = parseValue('\t')
 // sourcePrefix: '\t'
 ```

 ## createArrowFunction

 Param: `String`

-Generally used when dealing with an entry point as an arrow function.
+Generally used when dealing with an entry point as an arrow function

 ```js
 const createArrowFunction = require('@webpack-cli/webpack-scaffold').createArrowFunction;